aryakaul/simdigree/labnotebook.md

 #### 2018-07-07
 Fixed bug where a denovo mutation in one child would cause a different genotype length with the married partner.
 I have also rerun the jobs.

+#### 2018-07-09
+So over the weekend all the jobs ran and subsequently crashed.
+All were due to memory issues.
+To rectify this issue I have created a new 'utils' folder and under that folder I have put one subset-vcf.sh script.
+This handy dandy little script reads in a given pedigree file, determines how many founders need to be sampled from it, and then randomly subsets the given (large) vcf into a smaller one.
+There are further improvements I can make to the `simdigree` code that are fairly straightforward, and I plan on tackling those tomorrow.